imgaojun/JunNMT/README.md

 And then you can watch your training progress on your browser.

 #### 6.Do testing
-To perform testing, just run `python JunNMT/translate.py`.
+To perform testing, just run `python3 JunNMT/translate.py`.

 | parameter     | description |
 |---            |--- |